zeionara/archeron/README.md

 ## Installing the core components

 This section of the tutorial describes how to install core components of the *arch linux* OS.
 Before proceeding, reader must've booted from the `live usb` prepared on the previous stage.
+This sections contains **4 extension points**, some of which are `required` and some are `optional`.
+The `optional` extension points here are not `optional` in the sense that usually you should ignore them and just proceed to the next steps, they are optional in the sense that they are **highly advisable**, and if you don't want to execute them, then technically you don't have to, and the installation will boot without them, but you must've got reasons for doing that.

-## Preconditions
+### Preconditions

-The user has successfully booted from the `live usb` with *arch linux*
+The user has successfully booted from the `live usb` with *arch linux*.

-## Main flow
+### Main flow

 Basically, the installation consists of a several steps of downloading, copying and updating various pieces of software making up the linux distribution, which is not very different from the steps explained in other tutorials: